Basset

 The hindquarters are very full and well rounded, and are approximately equal to the

-stands firmly on its hind legs showing a well-letdown stifle with no tendency toward a
+The dog stands firmly on its hind legs showing a well-letdown stifle with

-stance.
-Viewed from behind, the hind legs are parallel, with the hocks turning neither in
+crouching stance.
+Viewed from behind, the hind legs are

 nor out.